SoundMood/.github/profile/README.md

 ## SoundMood
-Panopticon is a mobile application that can generate playlists from your daily mood.
+SoundMood is a mobile application that can generate playlists from your daily mood.

 ## Greetings
 Hello everyone!
 We are from team C242-PS397.
 Our teams consist of seven members, which are: